m-lab/website/_posts/blog/2022-02-10-v2-data-pipeline-migration.md

 If you typically use the `measurement-lab.ndt.unified_uploads` or `measurement-lab.ndt.unified_downloads` views, then nothing will change.
-We are updating the ndt5, switch, and tcpinfo schemas, removing obsolete views, renaming some views in preparation for improving ease of use and documentation.
+We are updating the ndt5, switch, and tcpinfo schemas, removing obsolete views, and renaming some views in preparation for improving ease of use and documentation.
 <!--more-->